pballentine13/liteforge/README.md

 # Liteforge ORM

-A lightweight and flexible ORM for Go, designed for simplicity and ease of use with both SQLite and PostgreSQL databases.
+A lightweight and flexible ORM for Go, designed for simplicity and ease of use with SQLite databases.
 Liteforge leverages Go's reflection capabilities to provide a clean and efficient way to interact with your database, minimizing boilerplate code and maximizing developer productivity.

 ## Features